ShinyServiper/MyThird/Homework1_FintechBootCamp.md

 *** Named one of the top companies in the industry ***

 ## Recommendations
 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+A recent article written by Zhivko Todorv an employee of LimeChain in Business Development, made suggestions for potential blockchain applications to aid in the COVID-19 crisis.
+One of the app

 As a result of the COVID crisis, formal education has been called to make a dynamic change.
 Introducing blockchain applications into the world of education would be highly beneficial

 * Why do you think that offering this product or service would benefit the company?